cooper-ross/twine/README.md

 # Twine: Dynamic Language Compiler with LLVM

-A high-performance compiler for a dynamic language, built in modern C++17 with direct LLVM IR generation and native machine code output.
-This is a true compiler, not a transpiler.
-Implements a full multi-stage pipeline including custom lexical analysis, recursive descent parsing, AST construction, type inference, and LLVM-based optimization.
-Features a dynamic typing system, memory-safe symbol management, and seamless C library integration!
+A high-performance compiler for a dynamic language, built in C++17 with direct LLVM IR generation and native machine code output.
+This is a true compiler, not a transpiler, and it implements a full multi-stage pipeline including custom lexical analysis, recursive descent parsing, AST construction, type inference, and LLVM-based optimization.
+It also features a dynamic typing system, memory-safe symbol management, and seamless C library integration!
+Built entirely to help me learn more about compiler design and lower level programming.

 ## Table of Contents